underscoreglook/ChatMessageForwarder/README.md

 * Create or reuse an existing Google account.
 * Make sure that Google account is join into a particular Conversation.
 * Go to config.yaml and type in the relevant information in the "hangouts" portion, including enable to true.

+## Facebook Messenger
+* If you don't have an FB App already, go through the Test drive here: https://developers.facebook.com/docs/messenger-platform/getting-started/test-drive
+* You should now have everything already set up.
+Now, set up config.yaml:
+** enabled: true
+** apiUrl: Shouldn't change
+** verifyToken: Put in some arbitrary string here
+** pageAccessToken: This can be found in developers.facebook.com, go to your app, go to Messenger->Settings, then go to "Access Tokens" and click "Generate Token".
+** users: This is a dictionary between fb_id and the name of the user.
+Put in as many as want to be part of the group.
+They will also be have to be set up as "Testers" in your app (go to Roles -> Roles in the app page)
+* Start the program.
+The Facebook Messanger will automatically start Flask on port 5000.
+* Start ngrok server in terminal with "ngrok http 5000".
+When it starts, note the https Forwarding address.
+Keep ngrok running.
+* Back in Facebook's developer page (Messenger -> Set Up), go to Webhooks, and add the forwarding url + "fb_webhook".
+I.E. "https://c29387597285379327573275.ngrok.io/fb_webhook"
+* The verify token should be the arbitrary string you put in the config.yaml.
+* (Note: Verifying the webhook needs to be done every time the ngrok url changes, such as on computer/server restart)
+* It should verify the new webhook and messages should be sending and receiving.
+* Give the Messenger link or page link to anyone who wants to join, and get their FB ID.
+Add them as testers and add them to the config.
+Remember that fbIds have to be strings in the config.